 UNO’s Strategic Investment: Social Justice, Inequality, Race, and Class

 The UNO Strategic Plan is informed by its Mission, Vision, and Values, in particular inclusive excellence.
-It is timely to consider the launch of a new commitment throughout our strategic plan, a new and intentional investment at the scale of the Big Ideas, committed to the topics of Social Justice, Inequality, Race, and Class in our society.
+In Spring 2021, a committed to the topics of Social Justice, Inequality, Race, and Class in our society was announced.

 As vividly demonstrated by the disparities in health outcomes during the COVID-19 and by the regional and national events, now more than ever UNO must remain committed as part of its Strategic Plan to be an academic partner to our community in effecting positive change, whether through community engagement, supporting our students, translational research that changes the national discourse, or positive high impact experiences in Omaha and beyond.